St. Petersburg Wills & Trusts Attorney

 Trustees for assets passing to minor children.
 When leaving gifts to children under eighteen years of age, a testamentary trust can be useful in avoiding the cost and burden of a financial guardianship for that child’s share.

-Contact our will and trust lawyers in St. Petersburg today to request a free consultation.
+Contact our St. Petersburg wills lawyer today to request a free consultation.

 What Is a Trust?